 Where we Stayed

 In Zermatt we spent 4 nights at the Hotel Matterhorn Lodge, where we booked a three-bedroom apartment.
 This was our favorite accommodation of our entire five week trip through Europe.
 The apartment was massive and the plethora of space allowed us all to spread out and enjoy a sense of privacy.
 It is centrally located in Zermatt and from our balcony, we had views of the St. Mauritius Parish Church and the Matterhorn.
 We would definitely recommend staying here.
+You can get more recommendations on where to stay in our article Best Things to Do in Zermatt.

 Things to Do in Zermatt